 In order to protect your mouth from disease, you must work hard to control your blood sugars.
 When you visit the dentist, make sure you tell your dentist about your diabetes status and blood sugar levels or any recent episodes you had.
 If you have periodontal disease, talk to your diabetes doctor before you seek treatment, so you can coordinate care.
 Schedule your cleanings twice per year, or even more if your dentist recommends it.

 At home, brush your teeth after every meal, and floss at least once a day.
 Use a soft-bristled toothbrush to prevent damage to the enamel.
 Remove your dentures every day, if you have them, and thoroughly clean them.
 If you smoke, take steps immediately to quit.
-By focusing more strongly on your oral care at home, and keeping up with your regular dental visits, you will be able to keep your teeth in the best possible condition for the long term.
+By focusing more strongly on your oral care at home, and keeping up with your regular dental visits, you can help keep your teeth healthy for the long term.